stoeps13/connections-doc/source/user/eucommon/c_eucommon_ext_user.md

     -   A file is shared with you.
 -   Follow a file that is shared with you, so you receive email and Home page updates when the file is edited or updated with a new version.

+    !!! note
-    **Note:** In general, which email notifications you receive and when you receive them depends on your notification settings.
+    In general, which email notifications you receive and when you receive them depends on your notification settings.
 You can set up individual emails or daily or weekly digests.
 For more information, see [Getting browser and email notifications](../profiles/c_pers_getting_notifications.md).

 ## What external users cannot do {#section_npm_5pp_blb .section}